gbmhunter/blog/content/electronics/components/batteries/coin-cells/_index.md

 Coin cells are very dangerous to children if swallowed.
 They can cause severe internal burns due to the chemicals inside of them.
 Some coin cells have a bitter coating to help prevent children swallowing them, as shown in the below image:

 {{% figure src="_assets/duracell-cr2032-button-cell-with-bitter-coating.webp" width="800px" caption="A Duracell CR2032 button cell battery with a bitter coating to help prevent children swallowing them." %}}

+The Duracell coin batteries use non-toxic Bitrex (which is commonly used on other household products such as anti-nail biting solutions) as the bitter substance[^duracell-power-safer].

+According to Duracell, the most dangerous sizes are:

+* 2016
+* 2025
+* 2032

+(i.e. all the button cells with a 20mm diameter)[^duracell-power-safer].

+## References

+[^duracell-power-safer]: Duracell. _Duracell Power Safer - The only Lithium Coin battery with bitter taste to prevent ingestion._.
+Retrieved 2024-04-28, from https://www.duracell-me.com/technology/lithium-coin-battery-safety/.